kunio-tsuruoka/golang-clean-architecture-sample/README.md

 # golang-clean-architecture-sample
-i didnt bother making some layers and bits and bobs but there you go
+i didnt bother making a few layers and bits and bobs but there you go